devopsacademyau/academy/classes/class01/git/PITCHME.md

 **Exercises**
 @snapend

-Submit with the file name indicated:
+@snap[west text-06]
 1. file ex_git01.txt - Is it possible to see the inner commit of squashed commit with `git rebase`?
-1. file ex_git02.txt - How to compare two different local repositories using `git diff`?
+2. file ex_git02.txt - How to compare two different local repositories using `git diff`?
 How about remote ones, can you do the same?
-1. Install [`ohmyzsh`](https://github.com/ohmyzsh/ohmyzsh) and git plugin
+3. Install [`ohmyzsh`](https://github.com/ohmyzsh/ohmyzsh) and git plugin
+@snapend
 ---

 @snap[north-west text-07]
 **Exercise ex_git03** - Big file and secrets
 @snapend

-Folder ex_git03:
 @snap[west text-06]
 1. Initialize a new git repository locally
-1. Add a simple text file and commit
+2. Add a simple text file and commit
     - `echo "mypassword" > pwd.txt; git add pwd.txt; git commit -m "Add secret key file.
 I should not do it."`
-1. Check the commit with `git log`
+3. Check the commit with `git log`
-1. Check the size of the repository directory
+4. Check the size of the repository directory
     - On the parent, `du -sh .`
-1. Add a fairly big file `file.txt` (around 100MB)
+5. Add a fairly big file `file.txt` (around 100MB)
     - `dd if=/dev/random of=file.txt count=1024 bs=10257`
-1. Add and commit it locally
+6. Add and commit it locally
     - `git add file.txt; git commit -m "Add big file"`
-1. Check the size of the repository directory again (take note of this)
+7. Check the size of the repository directory again (take note of this)
     - On the parent, `du -sh .`
-1. Revert the commit that added the big file
+8. Revert the commit that added the big file
     - use `git revert`, `git reset` or `git rebase`
-1. Check the size of the repository directory again (take note of this)
+9. Check the size of the repository directory again (take note of this)
     - On the parent, `du -h`
 @snapend